saojs/kopy/README.md

 Type: `Array<InquirerPrompt>`<br>
 Default: `undefined`

-[inquirer](https://github.com/SBoudrias/Inquirer.js) prompts, you can use this to gate data from user.
+[inquirer](https://github.com/SBoudrias/Inquirer.js) prompts, you can use this to get data from user.
 If it's set it will override `data`

 ##### skipInterpolation